-The Constituent Services Manager serves as Ombudsman for the Disaster Recovery Office (DRO).
+The Constituent Services Manager serves as Ombudsman for the Disaster Recovery Coordination Office (DRCO).
 This position manages the process for providing accurate and timely interaction/response to constituents.
-Communicates and facilitates processes in support of effective interaction between the DRO and the public.
+Communicates and facilitates processes in support of effective interaction between the DRCO and the public.
 The Manger develops and implements comprehensive communications plans relating to researching, managing and resolving constituent complaints and concerns.

-Constituent Services Assistant - 3 Filled
+Constituent Services Assistant - Vacant, Applications under review